rte-france/rte-france.github.io/_projects/powsybl.md

 documentation: https://powsybl.readthedocs.io/en/latest/
 ---

-PowSyBl is a framework that makes it easy to write complex software for power systems’ simulations and analysis.
+PowSyBl (Power System Blocks) is a framework that makes it easy to write complex software for power systems’ simulations and analysis.